silky/nixos-configuration/README.md

 1. Install some kind of nixos,
 1. Edit the `/etc/nixos/configuration.nix` to have `git`,
 1. Rebuild ( `nixos-rebuild switch` )
-1. Clone `silky/dotfiles` and this repo, `silky/nixos-configuration`,
+1. Clone this repo, `silky/nixos-configuration`,
 1. `cd` into this repo and run
   ```
   nixos-rebuild switch --flake '.' --impure